Skip to main content

 2. Build a Core Team:

-- Assemble a dedicated group of individuals who are passionate about serving people with disabilities.
+- Assemble a dedicated group of individuals who are passionate about serving persons with disabilities.
 This team will be the driving force behind your ministry.

 3. Engage with the National Catholic Partnership on Disability (NCPD):